samontenegro/STM-Manual-Translation/stm-manual-translation.md

 >
 > When multiple users work in a Premium account it is not always easy to share products because these are often coupled to locations.
 When a user does not have access to the specific locations the product is not visible.
 This could lead to more work and products being entered twice.
 The Digital Product Depot (DPD) can solve this problem.
 The DPD can be used as digital product catalogues for the location managers.
 Within the DPD products are centrally managed and products can be connected to all different locations.
 Specific user rights apply to the DPD.
 Users can be assigned read-select and/or edit rights.
 The enables the use of the DPD in various ways.

-> ​**Almacén Digital de Productos**
+> **Almacén Digital de Productos**
 >
 > Cuando múltiples usuarios trabajan en una misma cuenta premium, no siempre es fácil compartir productos porque éstos suelen estar acoplados a ubicaciones.
 Si un usuario no tiene permiso para acceder a una ubicación específica, entonces el producto no será visible. Ésto podría conllevar trabajo extra y productos duplicados.
 El Almacén Digital de Productos resuelve este problema.
 El ADP* puede usarse como catálogos digitales de productos por los gerentes de las ubicaciones.
 Dentro del ADP, los productos se administran de forma centralizada y pueden ser conectados a todas las distintas ubicaciones.
 Para el ADP aplican permisos de usuario específicos.
 A los usuarios le pueden ser asignados permisos para leer-seleccionar y/o permisos para editar. Ésto activa el uso del ADP en varias maneras.

 *Traducción de las siglas DPD